AI Search Optimization: The Complete Guide to Getting Cited (2026)

 Can I do AI search optimization myself, or do I need specialized tools?

 You can start with manual monitoring — querying ChatGPT, Perplexity, and Gemini with your target keywords and recording whether your brand is cited.
-This works for establishing a baseline.
+This works for establishing a baseline (10-15 queries × 3 platforms ≈ 90 minutes per week).
 As you scale, automated GEO audit tools save significant time by tracking citation frequency, position, and sentiment across platforms and over time.
+The tipping point for automation is around 20+ queries tracked weekly.

 Will AI search optimization replace SEO?